 “It was also in this moment that Avery confessed to me that she had spiked my morning protein shake with Bailey’s the day before the wedding, in hopes of helping me calm my nerves.
 Stephanie and Bradley were able to capture this hilarious moment and it remains one of my favorites.”

 Ultimately this is a very personal choice that should be carefully considered.
 If this is a moment that you want to share with everyone at your wedding, the traditional route may be the best choice for you.
 If you want a quite moment alone, a first look might be the best option.
-We hope these points from us as well as the perspectives from some of our couples provide you with enough insight to help you make your decision.
+We hope these three reasons to consider a first look has helped give you a few perspectives help you make your decision.
 However you want to do it, we’re going to be there to capture it all.